oracle-livelabs/developer/springboot-adb-react/backend/backend.md

   In a couple of minutes, you should have successfully built and pushed the images into the OCI repository.

 3. Check your container registry in your compartment
-  - Go to the Console, click the hamburger menu in the top-left corner and open **Developer Services > Container Registry**.
+  - Go to the console, click the hamburger menu in the top-left corner, and open **Developer Services > Container Registry**.

   ![](images/build-image.png "build-image")